 Note, the gallery is closed from August 2nd to September 6th, 2021.

-“CCA Galleries International is a commercial gallery housed in Royal Court Chambers, a listed building at 10 Hill Street, St Helier, JE2 4UA.
+The second gallery in St. Helier is CGA Galleries International, “a commercial gallery housed in Royal Court Chambers, a listed building at 10 Hill Street, St Helier, JE2 4UA.
 The interior has been transformed from a traditional law office into a contemporary exhibition space spanning four floors and showcasing the best of contemporary British art including paintings, limited edition prints, and sculpture.

 CCA Galleries International is at the center of cultural life in Jersey; bringing an opportunity to view and purchase work by leading international and local artists and offering educational opportunities for the community.
 As well as inviting renowned artists to the island to attend events, hold workshops and give talks, CCA Galleries International hosts school visits and offers internships.”